 5 from 8 votes

-Make your Halloween movie night even more spooktacular with this mouthwatering, sweet & salty snack.
-Candy, pretzels, popcorn, and chocolate all rolled into one for an amazingly addictive any-night treat.
-Make sure you have extra ingredients on hand because you might be wanting an extra batch!
+Make your Halloween movie night even more spooktacular with this Hocus Pocus peanut butter popcorn!
+It's a mouthwatering, sweet, and salty snack.
+There's candy, pretzels, popcorn, and chocolate all rolled into one for an amazingly addictive any-night treat.
+Make sure you have extra ingredients on hand because you may want an extra batch!

 ¼cupvegan-friendly chocolate chips or chunks